 Our preschool engages in long term projects that come out of the context of the school environment and its participants.
 Examples of these projects include Daily Life, Environmental Projects (Centers), Project Themes, and Self-Managed Projects.
 Children and teachers collaborate to come up with projects, plan and re-evaluate them as they work.
 These projects are opportunities to continue exploring Materials as Language.

 Integrated Literacy and Mathematics

-The environment incorporates the acquisition of “school-readiness” skills through daily sign-in, the message center, picture dictionaries, story-writing, math manipulatives, and graphing.
+The environment incorporates the acquisition of “school-readiness” skills through practices such as daily sign-in, the message center, picture dictionaries, story-writing, math manipulatives, and graphing.
 Our projects are multi-layered with writing, print awareness, pre-math skills, and the scientific method integrated into the meaningful context of our projects.

 Working Cooperatively and Developing Friendships